Alexanderrrodri/Unity-Solo-Game-Project/README.md

 Welcome to the repository for my 2D platformer game, built using the Unity engine.
 This repository contains all the assets, scripts, and documentation for the development of the game.
+To play the game, go to this website linked here: https://alexanderrodri.itch.io/warrior-princess

 Repository Contents
 Assets Folder: This is the main folder where all game development occurs.
 It includes: